 What is a good participation rate?

-In small companies or teams (< 50) we should be aiming a little higher than the 65-85% range.
+In small companies or teams (less than 50) we should be aiming a little higher than the 65-85% range.
 At Culture Amp, we usually recommend an 80-90% rate to be a good minimum benchmark, as it allows us to hear from 4 out of 5 people on average.
 As we move to larger companies we can scale our expectations down – with 500 employees we will probably get a good sense of where we’re at with a 70% rate of participation, so 70-80% is a good benchmark.
 Companies of 1000+ can probably aim for a participation rate of around 65% as their lower bound – even though higher rates allow a stronger sense of involvement psychologically.

 Ideal survey participation rate